 - Around 18 major research articles and working papers covering topics like farm ponds, climate-smart agriculture, and vulnerability assessment

-- As many as 12 research reports and book chapters covering topics like water stewardship, combating desertification and Water Stewardship
+- As many as 12 research reports and book chapters covering topics like water stewardship and combating desertification

-- As many as 6 policy and research briefs, focusing on heat stress, groundwater usage and land use land cover
+- As many as 6 policy and research briefs, focusing on heat stress, groundwater usage, land use and land cover

 - Follow our Publications section for the full list here

 Over the past 3 years, over 40 different knowledge products across the different thematic areas that WOTR is involved in have been published.
-These include research papers in peer-reviewed journals, policy-briefs, manuals and tools, articles in subject specific websites and networks.
-In addition, we have also published around 80 blogs and 170 Audio-Visual products like films and documentaries.
+These include research papers in peer-reviewed journals, policy briefs, manuals and tools, articles in subject specific websites and networks.
+In addition, we have also published around 80 blogs and 170 Audiovisuals such as films and documentaries.

 PUBLICATIONS IN FOCUS